meyerbw10/Regex-Tutorial/README.md

 ## The OR Operator

+The "|" tag is used as an OR operator, meaning that it will take "A" OR "B".
+Check this example below for a better visual

+* "([a-z0-9]{6} | [a-z0-9]{3})"

+* Our expression will take a six length string of characters "a" through "z" / "0" through "9" OR a three legnth string of characters "a" through "z" / "0" through "9".
+Remember, our "[]" define which characters we are looking for, and our "{}" will set the specific length we want those characters to be.

 ## Flags

 Flags are placed at the end of a regex, after the second slash, and they define additional functionality or limits for the regex.

+* "g" is a global search, meaning it will try every character within a string to see if it matches the constraints.

+* "i" makes your search case-insensitive, so even if you search for "THE", "the" will still highlight.

+* "m" is a multi-line search.

 ## Character Escapes

+The "" tag ends your search for whatever you input for your search.
+Though we do not use "" within our function, you can use this tag in order to end your search.
+You can also use "" in order to search for specical characters.
+This would be useful if you are looking for brackets or any other specical character that we use to define our constraints for a search.

 ---